croque-scp/delete-applications/README.md

 Adds two buttons to the messages inbox:

-* **Delete applications on page:** Deletes all selected applications, or if no messages are selected, deletes all applications on the current page.
+* **Delete recent applications:** Deletes applications on the first page of the user's inbox, then the second, and so on until a page is found that already has no applications.
 * **Delete all applications:** Deletes all applications in the user's inbox.